povashraful/povashraful/README.md

 Hello There ! 👋

-I’m Ashraful, a Master’s student in Autonomous Systems with a focus on deep learning, computer vision, and robotics.
+I’m Ashraful, a Master’s student currently studying Autonomous Systems with a focus on deep learning, computer vision, and robotics.
 I enjoy looking at the world through a machine’s eyes and sharing my learning journey along the way.
 <br>

 My research interest includes -  Deep Learning | Computer Vision.<br/>